JohnLauber/bourbon-genesis/README.md

 Requires: [bourbon.io](http://bourbon.io/)

 ### Changelog
+#### Version 1.2.1
+* Moved all media queries (out of the _genesis.scss partial) to the correct _media.scss partial.
+It should have been there in the first place.

 #### Version 1.2
 * Updated plugin activation code with the latest version of TGM Plugin Activation.

 #### Version 1.1
 * Updated package.json and gruntfile to use new autoprefixer (PostCSS) with flexbox fixer.